The bridge between diagnosis and daily life.

 Not medical care.

-Not surveillance or emergency monitoring.
+Not emergency monitoring.

-MiM = structure, connection, agency.
+MiM is structure, connection, and agency.

 Private by default.
 No diagnosis required.